-We recognise that the arts are often the vehicle through which our most vulnerable children express themselves; through tearful responses to orchestral music, through drawings or drama.
-The arts give all children a greater sense of their own ability to create something of imagination – something that cannot be marked right or wrong but something that just is and is celebrated for being just that.
+We recognise that DT can often be the vehicle through which our most vulnerable children express themselves.
+DT gives all children a greater sense of their own ability to create something of imagination – something that cannot be marked right or wrong but something that just is and is celebrated for being just that.

 Design Technology prepares our children to deal with tomorrow’s rapidly changing world.
 It encourages our pupils to use their creativity and imagination to design and make products that solve real problems both as individuals and as members of a team.
 It involves identifying needs, generating design ideas, planning, making, evaluating and improving.
 Through well planned tasks, children are encouraged to become innovators and risk-takers.
 They learn how to become resourceful, enterprising and capable citizens.
 We aim to, wherever possible, link our activities to other subject areas which encourages our pupils to notice connections and patterns in their learning.
 Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
 These are essential skills for our children to develop as they prepare to take their place as adults in society.